x75/Floppy/README.md

 The default implementation can be checked in the base class's implementation.
 An example for custom behavior that leads to branches similar to if/else constructs can be seen in the 'Switch' node which is also found in the floppy.node module.
-Another non-standard behavior is can be observed in the case of the ForEach node.
+Another non-standard behavior can be observed in the case of the ForEach node.
-9. Custom report behavior.
+10. Custom report behavior.
-8. Initialize custom properties.
 ```python
     class MyNode(Node):
         ...